 The course is designed to fulfill NSTA requirements for secondary science education majors.
 During this course, each student will complete a science portfolio based on competency based artifacts as proof of concept mastery.
-This portfolio consists of five different modules and sixteen assignments, each addressing a specific NSTA standard.
-Student teaching may not be started until the student has successfully completed this course.
-This course Is normally offered in the fall semester.
+This portfolio consists of five

 4850 SCIENCE SERVICE LEARNING